skytsar/RevaturePhase1/README.md

   * Right-click -> run as -> java application

 ## Usage
 The console will request inputs strings to be used to determine the user's decisions.
+The user will be prompted to input numbers as numerical commands with the program telling them what will happen with the commands are entered.
+Invalid commands will be rejected and only valid commands accepted.